tprakash17/attlasian-jgit-flow/README.md

 ## Release Process
 ![gitflow-release-process](https://user-images.githubusercontent.com/38158144/68986878-ef617d80-0849-11ea-9590-c4a4a36faccb.jpg)

-1. Our mainstream branch where continuous development happens, is `development`.
+1. Our mainstream branch where continuous development happens, is `develop`.
-2. Feature branch is checked out from `development` and pull request for it raised against `development`.
+2. Feature branch is checked out from `develop` and pull request for it raised against `develop`.
-3. `release` branch is cut from `development` once all the intended features merged into `development`.
+3. `release` branch is cut from `develop` once all the intended features merged into `develop`.
 (Any bug-fixed that was missed during development branch testing will be done in this `release` branch.
-4. Finally, upon QA sign-off `release` branch merges into master and as well as back to `development`
+4. Finally, upon QA sign-off `release` branch merges into master and as well as back to `develop`

 ## Why [maven jgitflow](https://bitbucket.org/atlassian/jgit-flow/wiki/Home) ?
 maven jgit flow plugin is aligned with the gitflow process with extra bit of automation by handling the version and pom updates automatically freeing us from manual intervention.